kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 For example [Kubeflow Trainer breaking changes](https://github.com/kubeflow/trainer/blob/master/CHANGELOG.md#breaking-changes).

-#### Explain how the project permits utilization of alpha and beta capabilities as part of a rollout.
+#### Explain how the project permits utilization of alpha and beta capabilities as part of a rollout

 At the moment, functionality is logged explicitly if a feature is alpha or beta.
 We do not have feature gates.
 Additionally, we are working on conversion webhook that helps users with updated